jrnold/r4ds-exercise-solutions/docs/datetimes.md

 ```

-**Note** The difference between rounded and unrounded dates provides the within period time.
+**Note** The difference between rounded and un-rounded dates provides the within period time.

 ```r